Surah 2 Verse 30:

 In any case, this story of Adam is obviously one of the allegories referred to in 3:7

-For an in-depth description of allegories in the Quran and their ruling see the following
+For a ruling on allegories in the Quran, see the following post:

 ‘Another possibility (suggested by Ali Abubakar Sadiq)is that both events are literal truths but exist on two different planes (Before Fall/ After Fall).
 Before the fall Adam existed in the eternal plane (Paradise Firdaus) and thus all the events described in Hadith literature actually happened; however, after the fall, Adam (or Mankind) were sent to the earthly plane.
 The nature of this descent is not described and so we may assume that on Earth Allah evolved life until it reached the form Adam (Homo Sapien); then, each human being’s spirit was carefully differentiated into their earthly bodies in the womb of their mothers.
 Thus, human beings born on earth strive to reach their highest potential through which they also earn their proper place in Paradise Firdaus (Eternal Heaven).’

 It seems to me that this is also the opinion of the great commentator Abdullah Yusuf Ali.
 Under the commentary of 2:35, he writes,